uglyrobot/imajinn-ai/readme.txt

 = What restrictions are there? =

-Our AI will have much more relaxed restrictions than ones like DALLE-2.
+Our AI has much more relaxed restrictions than ones like DALLE-2.
 But with great power comes great responsibility, so you must agree to abide by our restrictions for all prompts and generated images:

 You should not attempt to generate: